Definition of Domestic Battery

 Attorney Representation

-The importance of hiring an attorney in a Domestic Violence Battery case cannot be overstated.
-The possibility that a charge will dropped, amended, or diverted increases substantially with an attorney on the case.
+The importance of hiring an attorney in Domestic Battery cases cannot be overstated.
+The possibility that a charge will dropped, amended, or diverted increases substantially with private counsel.

 Early Negotiation

 One of the key advantages of hiring a private attorney is the ability to make early contact with the prosecution.
-The early presentation of factual defenses, legal issues, and mitigating circumstances can have a dramatic impact on the State’s decision to move forward with a domestic battery charge.
-It communicates competence and resolve, and establishes a rapport that may be needed in any future negotiations.
+The early presentation of factual defenses, legal issues, and mitigating circumstances can have a dramatic impact on the State’s decision to move forward with the case.

 Contacting the Victim